China Railways SL7: Postwar

 All twelve survived the Pacific War and at the end of the war were assigned to the Dalian depot, and were subsequently taken over by the Republic of China Railway.
 After the establishment of the People's Republic and the current China Railway, they were designated class ㄆㄒ7 (PX7) in 1951, becoming class SL7 (勝利, Shènglì, "victory") in 1959; they were numbered within the 751–770 range.
 They remained in use on the Shenda Line between Dalian and Shenyang into the 1980s.
 Several locomotives were converted to a standard type because the cover of the locomotives are obstructive to inspect.

-SL7 753-755 were noted to be in dump around Sujiatun Locomotive Depot in 1980s.
 SL7 751 was restored to fully working condition in 1984, and is displayed at the Shenyang Railway Museum.
 In 2001, the restoration of SL7 757 was completed in Dalian, and it has been on display at the Shenyang Railway Museum since 2013.